needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/01-CreatingAnItemDefinition.md

 ## Creating an Inventory Item Definition

-You may want to create items for your game, that the user can collect, create, trade, use, etc.
+You may want to create in-game resources for your game, that the user can earn, purchase or consume.
+Using the inventory system provided by Game Foundation, you can easily create such a system for your game.

-In Game Foundation, items are instances created from an [Inventory Item Definition].
-This [definition] contains all the static data the instance can refer to, as a description of its type.
+Inventory items are instances created from an [Inventory Item Definition].
+This [definition] serves like a schema or blueprint that contains all the static data the instance can refer to, as a description of its type.

+So first let's take a look how we can create such a definition for your in-game items.

 ### Open the Inventory Window

-In order to create an [Inventory Item Definition], you need to open the Inventory Window.
-Open the Inventory Window by selecting __Window → Game Foundation → Inventory__.
+In order to create an [Inventory Item Definition], open the Inventory Window by selecting __Window → Game Foundation → Inventory__.

-You may see the following window.
+You may see the following window:

 ![Access the Inventory Window](../images/tutorial-inventoryitemdefinition-window.png)

-The window contains two tabs: _Inventory Items_, and _Categories_.
-Let's focus on the _Inventory Items_ tab first.

 The layout shows the first section, on the left (emphasised with a green box in the screenshot).
 This section shows the list of [definitions] you've already created.